kevinresol/zbar/README.md

 For iOS, it uses [ZBar's iPhone SDK](http://sourceforge.net/projects/zbar/files/iPhoneSDK/ZBarSDK-1.2.dmg/download)

-The scanner viewfinder is presented as a separate native view over the view which draws the OpenFL stage.
-So there is a limitation that you cannot put any OpenFL display objects above the viewfinder.
+The scanner viewfinder is presented as a separate native view over the GL surface which draws the OpenFL stage.
+So there are some limitations:

+- the viewfinder is absolutely positioned
+- the viewfinder does not scale with the OpenFL stage
+- not possible to put any OpenFL display objects above the viewfinder

 ## Usage